eloi700/Udacity-Capstone-FEND-Travel-App/README.md

 # **Travel Planner**

 ## Introduction
 Travel Planner App is the Capstone Project for Front-End Developer.
-And in order to get a certificate, one must have to accomplish of course, from the beginning to end.
-Struggles on this project are really promising.
+Struggles on this project are really promising and .
 It helps me a lot as a novice programmer.
 It develops my skills, knowledge, understanding as well as patience.
-Strive more to keep kicking . . .
-Furthermore, I encourage you to soar high or go beyond in every project you love to do.
+Read, check, research & test more to stay alive and keep kicking . . . :) Furthermore, I encourage you to soar high or go beyond in every project you love to do and STAY motivated all the time.

->Asynchronous Programming.
+>This quote from Laozi, Tao Te Ching states like Asynchronous Programming and a programmer itself.
 "Who can wait quietly while the mud settles?
-Who can remain still until the moment of action?" - Laozi, Tao Te Ching.
+Who can remain still until the moment of action?".

-Patience is the key for everything on this project.
-It is not the ability to wait but to calm down no matter what happens, continue doing the action, push until the right time comes, it is worth to wait.
+>Patience is the key for everything on this project.
+It is not the ability to wait but to calm down no matter what happens, continue doing the action, push and push . . . until YES GOT IT.

 As like the other travel app, this shows you a form where you can enter the place of your trip and check for the travel & return date.
-Details will be shown to you the popular image of the city as well as the weather forecast on your travel.
-For your future reference, you can save it otherwise delete.
+Details will be shown the popular image of the city as well as the weather forecast of your travel.
+For future reference, you can **save** it otherwise **delete**.

 ## The Details  . . .
 **What makes up the whole project?**